hashin/jekyll-now/_posts/2020-06-10-appetite-for-a-darker-worldview.markdown

 For a civilised society, strong men and women are not the ones who sport a 56”.
 No man or woman is a match to the power that the state holds.
 But what makes the state powerful is its institutions.
 So if you are looking for a strong leader, it should be someone who nurtures these institutions - not someone who demolishes them to enhance his/her personal power.
 If history teaches us anything, this very behaviour ultimately leads to their downfall.
 Sometimes taking the entire realm as they go down.

 <hr>
-Before you go forward, here's a image to set the mood:
+Before you go forward, here's an image to set the mood:

 ![](https://cms.qz.com/wp-content/uploads/2020/05/dhruvi-2.jpg)